 We implement an automatic object alignment module inspired by prior work on shared autonomy for assistive manipulation~\cite{padmanabha2024independence}, adapted to our ROS2-based system and updated perception and inverse kinematics pipelines.
 The module uses an open-vocabulary object detector to identify user-specified objects and assists with coarse alignment of the robot base and arm prior to grasping.
 Object detections are filtered using a confidence threshold of 0.3 and run at 1.5~Hz.

 The user activates automatic object alignment via a voice command and specifies the target object verbally (Fig.~\ref{fig:shared-autonomy}A).
-In contrast to a system that uses predefined text queries specified during system design~\cite{padmanabha2024independence}, our approach supports natural language voice queries issued by the user at runtime, allowing object references to adapt dynamically to the user’s needs and environment.
-Example queries used during the study are shown in Supplementary Table~\ref{supplementary:tab-text-queries}.
+Unlike a system that uses predefined text queries specified during system design~\cite{padmanabha2024independence}, our approach supports natural language voice queries issued by the user at runtime, allowing object references to adapt dynamically to the needs and environment of the user.
+Example queries used during the study are shown in the Supplementary Table~\ref{supplementary:tab-text-queries}.